 Montgomery fruit and vegetable market is held on Thursdays and on Saturday mornings at the Town Hall.
 See details of Offa Veg

 The Spar, on Broad Street, is one of the hubs of the community.
-Buy groceries (Including local products), newspapers and magazines, beers, wines and spirits, and much more.
-There is an ATM which allows fee-free cash withdrawals.
+Here, you can withdraw cash and buy groceries (including local products), newspapers and magazines, beers, wines and spirits, and much more.
 The staff are extremely helpful and welcoming.

 Monday - Friday 7am - 8pm, Saturday 8am - 8pm, Sunday 9am - 6pm

 Bunners, on Arthur Street, is a hardware shop full of surprises - a real Aladdin's cave.
 Officially RH Bunner & Son, Ltd, it is a family run business established in 1892 which rapidly became 'an institution'.
 Whether you need something for the kitchen, garden or workshop, or if you are decorating fixing or building, or hunting for a gift for a child or adult, Bunners is sure to offer something.
 You can even buy a single nut or bolt.
 Whatever your needs, join the countless others who have spent hours losing themselves and exploring the wonders inside!

 Bunners also provide Petrol and Diesel vehicle fuel from the frontage of the shop.